From {\tt Ferminet} to PINN. Connections between neural network-based algorithms for high-dimensional Schr\"odinger Hamiltonian: Optimization algorithm for Modified N-VDMC and PINN-DE

 \item {\bf Neural network optimization for N-VDMC}.
 The N-VDMC method is a combination of N-VCM and DMC methods.
 More specifically, unlike the ``standard'' N-VDMC presented in the previous section where N-VMC was only applied once at $t=t_0$, we here assume that VMC is applied at each $t_i$ with $i \geq 1$.
 In other words, on $Q_i$, we initialize the wavefunction with a N-VMC algorithm ({\tt Ferminet}), as long as the initial states $\hat{\phi}_{i-1}$ are smooth and positive.
 Then we apply a DMC algorithm from $t_{i-1}$ to $t_{i}$.
 More specifically, we minimize $\mathcal{R}_i(\hat{\psi}(\vartheta))$ where

 and where the corresponding gradient descent method is initialized with the solution to the DMC solution at time $t_{i-1}$ (which differs from $\hat{\phi}_{i-1}$).
 The converged solution is then denoted by $\hat{\phi}_{i-1}$.
-Let us consider VMC$/$DMC on $Q_i$ assuming that DMC approximates
+Let us consider VMC$/$DMC on $Q_i$ assuming that $\hat{\psi}$ (from DMC) is such that